cjlee112/phenoseq/doc/reference/analyze.rst

    *snps*: a list of :class:`SNP` objects.

-   *repFiles*: a list of VCF files representing replicate lanes to be used for testing whether the SNP replicated adequately.
+   *replicateFiles*: a list of VCF files representing replicate lanes to be used for testing whether the SNP replicated adequately.

    *filterExpr*: a valid Python expression to be evaluated for each SNP.